Introduction to ACME

 Setting speaker output level

 To get the best results, the speaker output should be as high as possible, without overloading the microphones.
-You will get an opportunity to check you levels prior to starting the short calibration measurement.
-This check is only necessary the first time you calibrate your µZ system.
+To make sure your output levels are correct, click the Check levels

-During the signals check the PPM bars should peak around -15 dB.
-A speaker output level of -45 dBFS usually works well.
-If you do find any difficulties, please contact directly.
+During the signals check, the speaker will play a fast sweep signal.
+The PPM bars should peak at around -8 dB1.
+A speaker output level of -44 dBFS (µZ-20) or -38 dBFS (µZ-30) usually works well.

 Two-stage measurements